TheKhobe/Zuri-practical/REGISTRATION.md

-Please click on the link below to go to the hosted page for the first task on registration page https://thekhobe.github.io/RegiFi/
+Please click on the link below to go to the hosted page for the first task on responsive registration form https://thekhobe.github.io/RegiFi/